sashadt/docs/docs/application_development.md

 the [Parallel
 Partitions](#h.3vac5uf)[ ](#h.3vac5uf)section.
 Another example is queue capacity that specifies the buffer size for the port.
-Details of attributes are covered in  Operation and Installation Guide.
+Details of attributes are covered in [Configuration](configuration.md).

 #### Properties